SethHWeidman/ai_computing/README.md

 The script `LLMs-from-scratch/ch04/03_kv-cache/kv_cache_sliding_window_demo.py` is a small standalone demo that illustrates how the fixed-size, sliding-window KV cache buffer is updated (append new chunks, drop oldest entries on overflow).

+#### Cached causal mask offsets demo

+The script `LLMs-from-scratch/ch04/03_kv-cache/mask_offsets_demo.py` visualizes the causal mask construction when using a KV cache, showing how query positions are offset relative to the cached key window.